 I teach in the Department on the Requirements course and Cyber Security CDT elective courses on research methods.
 I helped to develop and lead the Department's new undergraduate course on Ethics and Responsible Innovation.
 I co supervise individual students and co sponsor 2nd year UG group projects.
-I continue to contribute to initiatives on research ethics and the ethics of technology within the University and externally.
+I contribute to various initiatives on research ethics and the ethics of technology within the University and externally.
 I am very committed to widening participatation at Oxford and regularly take part in outreach activities organised by the Department.
 I am also a member of the Departmental Equality and Diversity Committee.

 I have presented my work at a range of conferences and in written journal publications.
-I am also a regular contributor to Inspired Research magazine.
+I am also on the editorial board of Inspired Research magazine.

 I am a Senior Researcher in the Department of Computer Science and I work in the Human Centred Computing theme.
 My first degree was in Social and Political Sciences (University of Cambridge) and my PhD (University of Nottingham) explored doctor-patient communication in specialist obesity clinics.
 From 2009 to 2014 I worked as a researcher in the Work, Interaction and Technology Research Centre (WIT) at King’s College London.
 WIT specialises in exploring the relationships between interaction, technology and organisation in workplace settings.
 Whilst there I was invovled in a number of projects covering topics including eye care, obesity management, electronic health records and robotic surgery technologies.
 I was also part of a collaboration with the College of Optometrists to produce and deliver a communication skills training package for eye care practitioners.

 I joined the Department of Computer Science in November 2014 to work on the ESRC funded project 'Digital Wildfire: (Mis)information flows, propagation and responsible governance' .
 The project investigated interactions on social media platforms such as Twitter and particularly focused on potentially harmful communication behaviours such as the spread of misinformation, hate speech and antagonistic content.
 We explored opportunities for the responsible governance of social media and as part of that work produced educational materials for schools and contributed to the government's inquiry on Children and the Internet.
 You can find out more about the project here.